Transition Guide: From Styles to Workbench

 Background

 The Carpentries Workbench is a replacement for the former carpentries/styles lesson infrastructure.
 Lessons using The Carpentries Workbench have content separated from styling and build tools for a more seamless experience in updates to the lesson websites.
-In 2023, all lessons in official Carpentries lesson programs will use The Workbench and will be converted using the lesson-transition tool.
+In 2023, all lessons in official Carpentries lesson programs were converted to use The Workbench using the lesson-transition tool.
+We provide a documented transition workflow for lesson developers to follow if they want to convert their own lessons.

 This document is intended to provide you with a quick reference about the differences between kramdown (used by styles) and pandoc-flavoured markdown (used by The Workbench):